mli/deepnumpy-doc/guide/crash-course/3-autograd.md

-# Automatic differentiation with `autograd`
+# Step 3: Automatic differentiation with `autograd`
 :label:`crash_course_autograd`

+In this step, you learn how to use the MXNet `autograd` package to perform gradient calculations by automatically calculating derivatives.

-We train models to get better and better as a function of experience.
+This is helpful because it will help you save time and effort.
+You train models to get better as a function of experience.
 Usually, getting better means minimizing a loss function.
-To achieve this goal, we often iteratively compute the gradient of the loss with respect to weights and then update the weights accordingly.
-While the gradient calculations are straightforward through a chain rule, for complex models, working it out by hand can be a pain.
+To achieve this goal, you often iteratively compute the gradient of the loss with respect to weights and then update the weights accordingly.
+Gradient calculations are straightforward through a chain rule.
+However, for complex models, working this out manually is challenging.

-Before diving deep into the model training, let's go through how MXNet’s `autograd` package expedites this work by automatically calculating derivatives.
+The `autograd` package helps you by automatically calculating derivatives.

-## Basic usage
+## Basic use

-Let's first import the `autograd` package.
+To get started, import the `autograd` package as in the following code.

 ```{.python .input}
 from mxnet import np, npx